zverok/spylls/README.rst

 License
 -------

-MIT licensed.
+MPL 2.0.
 See the bundled `LICENSE <https://github.com/spylls/spylls/blob/master/LICENSE>`_ file for more details.
+Note that being an "explanatory rewrite", spylls should considered a derivative work of Hunspell, and so would be all of its ports/rewrites.

+We are incredibly grateful to Hunspell's original authors and current maintainers for all the hard work they've put into the most used spellchecker in the world!